3b1b/manim/docs/source/installation/linux.rst

           community developers are currently working on providing a simpler, lighter LaTeX package for you to install.

-After making sure you have a clean install, you can go back to installing manim itself in :doc:`installation_index`.
+After making sure you have a clean install, you can go back to :ref:`installing-manim`.